How?

 Ice-Breakers

-Playful exercises designed to relax inhibitions break the ice and get us used to making silly mistakes.
+Playful exercises designed to relax inhibitions, break the ice and get us used to making silly mistakes.
 Inspired by Augusto Boal’s Games for Actors and Non-Actors, warm-ups generate a safe space of trust and cooperation.

 • Bok Center for Teaching and Learning, Harvard University, March 2016.